-We are always looking for temporary fosterers to look after dogs when they are taken in by the charity.
+We are always looking to add to our team of fosterers to look after dogs when they are taken in by the charity.
 Often the charity needs to act quick when rescuing dogs, so fosterers need to be ready to take dogs in at short notice.
-You will be given support whilst dogs are in your care and all expenses and vet bills will be paid for.
+The majority of our foster placements are short term, while we tend to any medical needs of the dog and assess them for the perfect home to fit their needs.
+You will be given full support and guidance whilst you have our dogs are in your care and all expenses and vet bills will be paid for.

 We look for a range of different homes and dogs will be matched based on their circumstances and suitability to your home.
 This includes factors such as whether you have children, other pets, other bulldogs, your working hours and size of your family, to name a few.

-Fostering is an extremely rewarding role and is very important to the charity.
+Fostering is an extremely rewarding role and is the very cornerstone of the charity.
 It is also emotionally taxing as some dogs do not arrive in the best condition.
 However, the satisfaction gained nursing a dog back to full fitness is second to none and you will see the true resilience of the bulldog breed.

 Volunteers for Road Trains